rahulnedunuri/cse15l-lab-reports/lab-report-3-week-5.md

 - this more efficient to see a file then return to the terminal for further commands without having to press the q key to exit

 ## less -m filename
-- this option looks for the file matching the filename but also displays path of the file and percentage of the file that is above a certain window (like a progress bar for reading the file as you read through it)
+- this option looks for the file matching the argument but also displays path of the file and percentage of the file that is above a certain window (like a progress bar for reading the file as you read through it)
 - this is very helpful for in depth reading of a file to know the how far deep into the file content you are at any given point of time

 ```